 - To assess the patency of the catheter

-- In an effort to prevent formation of urine stones.
-If need be, acetic acid, renacidin or Solution G (which contains citric acid, anhydrous sodium carbonate and magnesium oxide) are used for this purpose.
+- In an effort to prevent the formation of urine stones.
+If need be, acetic acid, renacidin or Solution G (which contains citric acid, anhydrous sodium carbonate, and magnesium oxide) are used for this purpose.

 Necessary items for catheter irrigation

 - A syringe with a tip that fits into a catheter